Sebastianhju/Runeterra-5e/2.0/Runes.md

 ### Gathering Storm  <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Sorcery/GatheringStorm.png" Align=left width=7% height=7%>

-**Charges**: This rune has four charges, you regain all charges at the end of a long rest.
+**Charges**: This rune has three charges, you regain all charges at the end of a long rest.

-You can spend two charges to cast the call lightning spell at a spell level equal to 1 + your proficiency bonus.
+As an action you can spend three charges to summon a storm taking your concentration for a minute.
+While this storm is active, you can spend your bonus action on your turn to make a ranged spell attack against a creature you can see within 90 feet of you dealing 2d8 lightning damage.
+This damage increases by 1d8 at level 5, 11 and 17.

-Whenever it is storming, you gain +1 crit chance.
+You gain +1 crit chance while it is storming

 ---